Retrospective ideas agile

 The Starfish Sprint Retrospective ⭐️

-The starfish sprint retrospective is visually interesting: 5 questions are asked, which can be optimally divided into the columns of a starfish.
+The starfish sprint retrospective template is visually interesting: 5 questions are asked, which can be optimally divided into the columns of a starfish.
 The sprint retrospective "Starfish" tends to take a little longer with 5 questions.

 Open questions